vladimir-chursin000/ansible_helpers/conf_network_v1/README.txt

 # INFO about network neighbours of inv_hosts -> 'inv_hosts_neighbour_info.txt'.

 # '03_apply_conf_immediately.sh' = run for immediately apply changes (without run installation of 'network backend') if *** on remote host.
-# Also cancel execution of ifcfg rollback operation (rollback_ifcfg_changes.sh) on remote host if need.
+# Also cancel execution of rollback operation (conf_rollback_changes.sh) on remote host if need.

 # '03_apply_conf_temporary.sh' = run for temporary apply changes (without run installation of 'network backend') if ***.
-# Before apply changes starts script 'rollback_ifcfg_changes.sh' on remote host for
+# Before apply changes starts script 'conf_rollback_changes.sh' on remote host for
 # rollback changes after N minutes (rollback_timeout configuration = '01_configs/06_conf_temp_apply').

 # All scripts above can be run with a parameter "limit=limit_hosts" that limits the application of changes to inventory hosts.